Server lifecycle

 Available_reserved

-State available_reserved can be set on a server that is in the available state but is reserved for a specific user.
+State available_reserved is automatically set on a server that is in the available state but is reserved under a subscription for a specific user.
+This is an automatically set state.

 Used